-A non-running or inoperable vehicle is a term used in the auto transport industry for any vehicle that can’t be driven on and off the car carrier safely and effectively on its own power.
 You may know already that the primary method of loading and unloading vehicles is driving them on/off the carrier.
-A vehicle is considered inoperable when it does not start and can’t be moved under its own power.
-Sounds pretty clear: a car with no engine or severely damaged vehicle.
-Yes, but not exactly.
+A vehicle is considered inoperable when it does not start and can not be moved under its own power, hence it can not be loaded or unloaded by driving it.

 As you can see, the definition of a non-running vehicle is much broader than you might have thought.

-Note: A car with a dead battery usually would be considered non-operable.
+A car with a dead battery usually would be considered inoperable as well.
 However, transporters often carry a set of jumper cables for occasional jump starts.
-If the car fails to start regardless or jumper cables are not immediately available, your vehicle will be labeled as inoperable, which means the price to ship it goes up.
+If the car fails to start regardless, or jumper cables are not immediately available, your vehicle will be labeled inoperable, which means the price to ship it goes up.

 Before you ship an inoperable car